Degree: Master of Laws (LL.M.)

 Students enrolled in this master’s program can combine Law with Economics, thereby acquiring a unique specialization and benefiting from being part of the two prestigious departments that together form the School of Law and Economics.

 The Department of Economics has been awarded top spots in national and international rankings thanks to its excellent reputation for research and the quality of the courses it offers.
 Research and teaching activity at the Department of Law is clearly oriented towards business and economic law.
-The department has received very good grades from the Centre for Higher Education (CHE) in its current ranking.
-It did especially well with regards to teaching, and achieved top scores in ten of the 13 categories, including “overall study situation”, “organization of studies”, “teacher support”, and “career orientation” (take a look at the rankings).
+The department has repeatedly received very good grades from the Centre for Higher Education (CHE) ranking.
+It did especially well with regards to teaching, and achieved top scores in categories such as including “overall study situation”, “organization of studies”, “teacher support”, and “career orientation” (take a look at the rankings).

 The master’s program in Competition Law and Regulation is the first of its kind in Germany.
 Even though other higher education institutions have introduced master’s programs in these fields too, they are subject to a fee, offered on a part-time basis, and/